RedHat-EMEA-SSA-Team/hetzner-ocp4/docs/hetzner.md

 [root@server ~]# reboot now
 ```

-### Optional: Install hetzer server via ansible
+### Install Hetzer server via Ansible

-If you do not want to do the above steps by hand: use Ansible! :-)
+If you do not want to follow any the above steps, use Ansible instead! :-)

 1) Create a `cluster.yml` in the repo's root folder and add your Hetzner server specifc information, as in the following example:
     ```